 You can add multiple units at once, and you can also use a comma (,) in the unit code search to search for more than one unit.

 Repeat these steps until you have all the units you need for that year.
 You can come back in and change them up until the last date to add a unit (refer to your study period dates in the Handbook).
 Remember that withdrawing from a unit may have an academic and financial penalty depending on the date you do this.
 Always check the dates in the Handbook.

-- If there is a unit which you are unable to enrol into, you may also see a 'Breach' in the 'Message' column.
+- If there is a unit which you are unable to enrol in, you may also see a 'breach' in the 'message' column.
 Click on the breach for an explanation of the issue and how to resolve it.
-For more information on rule breaches, visit the Rule breaches and invalid units website.
-You may need to discuss this pop up with a Student Adviser.
+For more information on rule breaches, visit the rule breaches and invalid units webpage.
+You may need to discuss this pop up with a student adviser.

 Receipt and transaction number

 This page will provide you with a receipt for the enrolment changes.
 The receipt provides you with a transaction number and a summary of the changes you made.

 If you don't see a receipt on the screen: